CIRC 2024 Summer Root Cause Analysis Challenge

 Report Evaluation

-Reports will be evaluated based on the following criteria:
+Reports were evaluated based on the following criteria:

 • Clarity and Structure: Is the report well-organized and easy to follow?